Healing the Earth: Why Soil Regeneration is the Heart of Karma Ranch

 This layering process does three things simultaneously:

-• Suppresses Weeds: It naturally manages invasive growth without chemicals.
+Suppresses Weeds: It naturally manages invasive growth without chemicals.

-• Retains Moisture: It creates a protective blanket that keeps the Montana soil hydrated.
+Retains Moisture: It creates a protective blanket that keeps the Montana soil hydrated.

-• Creates New Topsoil: As these layers decompose, they turn into rich, dark "black gold" for our 14,000 native trees.
+Creates New Topsoil: As these layers decompose, they turn into rich, dark "black gold" for our 14,000 native trees.

 The Four Pillars of Our Regeneration Strategy

-1. The Power of "Animal Impact" Our rescue horses are our partners in regeneration.
-Through managed rotational grazing, their manure becomes the primary fertilizer that reintroduces essential nitrogen and microbes back into the earth.
+Our rescue horses are our partners in regeneration.
+Through managed rotational grazing and paddock track systems, their manure becomes the primary fertilizer, reintroducing essential nitrogen and microbes into the soil.

-2. Building Soil Sponge Healthy soil should act like a sponge.
-By planting 14,000 native trees, we are creating a root system that holds water and prevents erosion, making the entire 250 acres resilient against drought.
+Healthy soil should act like a sponge.
+By planting 14,000 native trees and shrubs, we are creating a root system that holds water and prevents erosion, making the entire 250 acres resilient against drought.

 3. Carbon Sequestration Our goal is to be a carbon-positive sanctuary.
 Every tree planted helps pull carbon out of the atmosphere and store it in the ground.